kkai/web-source/content/publications.md

 [_A Placebo Concert: The Placebo Effect for Visualization of Physiological Audience Data during Experience Recreation in Virtual Reality_](/papers/pdf/meng2025placebo.pdf).
 Meng, Xiaru and Ju, Yulan and Kim, Christopher Changmok and He, Yan and Barbareschi, Giulia and Minamizawa, Kouta and Kunze, Kai and Hoppe, Matthias.
 Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems.
 2025.
 [Bibtex](/papers/bib/meng2025placebo.bib).
 [Mp3 summary](/audio/mp3s/meng2025placebo.mp3).

 ***
-[_Beyond Human: Cognitive and Physical Augmentation through AI, Robotics, and XR–Opportunities and Risks_](/papers/pdf/li2025beyond.pdf).
+[_Beyond Human: Cognitive and Physical Augmentation through AI, Robotics, and XR – Opportunities and Risks_](/papers/pdf/li2025beyond.pdf).
 Li, Jie and Withana, Anusha and Diening, Alexandra and Kunze, Kai and Inami, Masahiko.
 Proceedings of the Augmented Humans International Conference 2025.
 2025.
 [Bibtex](/papers/bib/li2025beyond.bib).

 ***
 [_Closed-Loop Rhythmic Haptic Biofeedback via Smartwatch for Relaxation and Sleep Onset_](/papers/pdf/lee2025closedloop.pdf).
 Lee, Jueun and Moschina, Dennis and Ramesh, Supraja and Röddiger, Tobias and Kunze, Kai and Beigl, Michael.
 Proceedings of the 2025 ACM International Symposium on Wearable Computers.
 2025.
 [Bibtex](/papers/bib/lee2025closedloop.bib).